How to Set Marketing Goals That Actually Drive Sales

 Accelerate Sales Cycle Velocity Through Content Marketing

-Example: Reduce the average sales cycle from 90 days to 60 days by strategically developing content that addresses buyer concerns at each funnel stage.
+Example: Reduce the average sales cycle from 90 days to 60 days by developing content that supports each funnel stage.

 Increase Average Deal Size Through Account-Based Marketing

-Example: Increase average deal size by 30% for ABM-targeted accounts through coordinated multi-stakeholder engagement campaigns.
+Example: Increase average deal size by 30% for ABM-targeted accounts through coordinated multi-stakeholder engagement.

 Improve Sales Team Productivity Through Marketing Enablement

-Example: Increase sales team quota attainment from 75% to 90% through improved lead qualification and comprehensive sales enablement programs.
+Example: Increase sales team quota attainment from 75% to 90% through improved qualification and enablement.

 Boost Customer Retention and Expansion Revenue

-Example: Increase expansion revenue by 40% through targeted customer marketing campaigns and improved renewal processes.
+Example: Increase expansion revenue by 40% through targeted customer marketing and improved renewal processes.

 A group of business professionals is gathered around a table, analyzing growth charts and sales data to refine their marketing strategy and set measurable marketing objectives that align with broader business goals.
 They are discussing key performance indicators and strategies to boost customer acquisition and retention to drive revenue growth.